yurirodnov/browser-games/004_zombie_night/README.md

 # :zombie: Zombie Night

-Inspired by tons of zombie games.
+Inspired by zombie games.
 Stay alive, slay zombies.

 ## ✨ Game Features

 - **Unique assets:** Simple but original assets made by me in a MS Paint
 - **Score:** High scores are saved to browser local storage
-- **Survival horror:** Lack of resources, low HP, hordes of enemies
+- **Survival horror:** Lack of bullets, hordes of enemies and you have only one life
+- **Diffrent zombies:** Reds are tanky, yellows fast and greens are chill average guys

 ## 🕹️ Controls